mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/secton-06.md

 ```

 I am using  $null > public/index.html because I am using Power Shell and I don't have this repository on my Linux Machine
+I did not have success using this command to create multiple files